A Dynamic, Self-balancing k-d Tree: Introduction

 \subsection{AVL Versus Red-black Balance}

-As explained in Section \ref{sec:Balance} of this article, the balance of a \emph{k}-d tree may be established either via the red-black criterion, which requires that the heights of the two child subtrees of a node differ by at most a factor of two, or via the AVL criterion, which requires that the heights of the two child subtrees of a node differ by 1.
-But in fact, it is possible to define the AVL criterion less stringently; for example, to allow the subtrees to differ by an integer in the range $\left[1,4\right]$ instead of by 1 \cite{Foster1973}.
+Section \ref{sec:Balance} of this article explains that the balance of a \emph{k}-d tree may be established either via the red-black criterion, which requires that the heights of the two child subtrees of a node differ by at most a factor of two; or via the AVL criterion, which requires that the heights of the two child subtrees of a node differ by 1.
+In fact, it is possible to define the AVL criterion less stringently; for example, to allow the subtrees to differ by an integer in the range $\left[1,4\right]$ instead of by 1 \cite{Foster1973}.

-Table {\ref{table:AVLredblack} reports execution times (in seconds) for random-tuple insertion into, deletion from, and search of \emph{k}-d trees that were balanced according to AVL criteria for height differences of 1 to 4, or according to the red-black criterion.
-This table reveals that (1) insertion execution times decrease with an increasing AVL height difference, and that red-black balance is faster than AVL balance for insertion; (2) deletion execution times decrease for an increasing AVL height difference, and that AVL balance is consistently faster than red-black balance for deletion when the height difference equals 3 or 4, but slower than red-black balance when the height difference equals 1; and (3) red-black balance is faster than AVL balance for search.
-This finding for search contrasts with the prediction that search should be slower for a red-black tree than for an AVL tree, because the average height of a 1-dimensional red-black tree is greater than the average height of a 1-dimensional AVL tree \cite{Wirth}.
+Figure \ref{fig:insertion} plots execution times (in seconds) for insertion of random tuples into \emph{k}-d trees that were balanced according to AVL criteria for height differences of 1 to 4, or according to the red-black criterion.
+This figure reveals that the insertion execution times increase for decreasing AVL balance height differences, and that the insertion execution time for red-black balance is less than those for AVL balance.
+The plot for red-black balance is smooth, whereas the plots for AVL balance exhibit variation that increases with decreasing height differences.
+This variation is likely due to the fact that AVL balance requires rebuilding larger subtrees than red-black balance.

+Table \ref{table:AVLredblackinsertion} reports the size (in units of kilo-nodes) of the largest subtree rebuilt after insertion of random tuples, for trees that contain $n$ tuples.
+The substantially larger subtrees for AVL balance introduce larger quanta of execution time; hence, the plots for AVL balance exhibit larger variation than the plot for red-black balance.

 \newcolumntype{V}{>{\hsize=2\hsize}X}